sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 }
 ```

+A couple of notes about the above code:

-Let's break this down.
-The package name `nameservice` is the name of the package that this file is part of.
+- The package name `nameservice` is the name of the package that this file is part of.
 In Go, all code has to be part of a package.

-Next we import the main `SDK` package and the `bank` module from the cosmos-sdk repository.

-Next, we create the Keeper struct itself.
+- Note the `import` of 3 different `cosmos-sdk` packages:
+    * [`codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec) - provides tools to work with the Cosmos encoding format, [Amino](https://github.com/tendermint/go-amino)
+    * [`bank`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank) - the bank module controls accounts and coin transfers
+    * [`types`](https://godoc.org/github.com/cosmos/cosmos-sdk/types) - contains commonly used types throughout the SDK
+- The `Keeper` struct.
 In this keeper there are a couple of key pieces:
-- `bank.Keeper` - This is a reference to the Keeper from the module.
-This allows code in this module to be able to call functions from the bank module.
-- `sdk.StoreKey` - The SDK uses an object capabilities approach to accessing parts of the sections of the application state.
+    * `bank.Keeper` - This is a reference to the keeper from the bank module.
+It allows code in this module to be able to call functions from the bank's keeper.
+The SDK uses an object capabilities approach to accessing parts of the sections of the application state.
 This is to allow developers to employ a least authority approach limiting the capabilities of a faulty or malicious module from affecting parts of state it doesn't need access to.
-In this module, we will use three stores:
+    * `*codec.Codec` - This is a pointer to the codec that is used by Amino to encode and decode binary structs.
+    * `sdk.StoreKey` -  This gates access to a `sdk.KVStore` that persists state from transactions into the underlying network.
+- This module has 3 store keys:
-    - `namesStoreKey` - This is the main store that stores the value string that the name points to (i.e. The mapping from domain name -> IP Address)
+    * `namesStoreKey` - This is the main store that stores the value string that the name points to (i.e. `map[name]value`)
-    - `ownersStoreKey` - This store contains the current owner of this name
+    * `ownersStoreKey` - This store contains the current owner of this name (i.e. `map[sdk_address]name`)
-    - `priceStoreKey` - This store contains the price that the current owner paid.
-And buying of this name must spend more than the current owner.
+    * `priceStoreKey` - This store contains the price that the current owner paid.
+Anyone buying this name must spend more than the current owner. (i.e. `map[name]price`)
-- `*codec.Codec` - This is a pointer to the codec that is used by Amino to encode and decode binary structs.

 ### Getters and Setters

-First let's add a function to set the string the a name resolves to.
+First let's add a function to set the string a given name resolves to.

 ```go
 // SetName - sets the value string that a name resolves to